gregheffner/new-class/README.md

 This repository contains a setup script for TryHackMe, a platform for learning and practicing cybersecurity skills.
 The script automates the installation and configuration of necessary tools and dependencies to get started with TryHackMe.

+## Blog:
+Check out the write-up about this on my blog at: https://greg.heffner.live/image/pages/2024/Sept/classsetup.html

 ## Prerequisites

 Before running the script, make sure you have the following: